cdluminate/robrank/README.md

 1. N/A: Just standard classification network.
 2. EST: Adversarial Ranking Attack and Defense (ECCV2020)
 3. ACT: Adversarial Attack and Defense in Deep Ranking (arXiv:2106.03614)
-4. HM (or, concreately, ghmetsmi): Enhancing Adversarial Robustness for Deep Metric Learning (CVPR2022)
+4. HM (or, concreately, `ghmetsmi`): Enhancing Adversarial Robustness for Deep Metric Learning (CVPR2022)

+Datasets like MNIST and Fashion-MNIST are excluded here because they are simple toy datasets mostly for sanity testing, not for practical use.

 ## 1. Common Usage of CLI